The Required Alternative Society: The Simpler Way.

 It is very likely that as the coming era of severe scarcity impacts, especially regarding petroleum, we will quickly, automatically and inevitably build up this moneyless sector – because we will have to.

-As we increase the size of Economy B and its money-less sector in the near future there will still be many normal firms operating within the continuing market economy.
-However, these firms will be running into increasingly serious difficulties as scarcity intensifies, especially scarcity of petroleum.
+As we increase the size of the Needs-Driven Economy and its money-less sector in the near future there will still be many normal firms operating within the continuing market economy.
+However, these firms will be running into increasingly serious difficulties as resource scarcity intensifies.
 At best there is likely to be a slow descent into deep and lasting depression, but more likely will be sudden crashes, especially within the financial world.

 Let's proceed as if the troubles will come upon us in a relatively gradual and non-chaotic way.
 Two important things will happen at the same time; the town will recognise a vital need for important businesses to function effectively – and those firms will recognise their utter dependence on the town.
 These two forces will push us to organise cooperatively and rationally, i.e., to intervene and act to make sure that we keep those vital firms going well.
 Local small businesses will realise how important our assistance is and they will understand that if they don't do what the town needs we will not buy from them.
 We will need them so we will help them to work well, e.g., by organising working bees and loans.